Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Children with a complete AV canal defect are treated early in infancy with heart surgery, usually within the first 6 months of life.
-Medications may be prescribed to help manage symptoms until surgery is scheduled.
+Medicines may be prescribed to help manage symptoms until surgery is scheduled.
 These can include:

 Water pills (diuretics), which help rid the body of excess water.
 This reduces fluid in the lungs and may improve breathing.

 Digoxin, which helps the heart pump blood with more force.
-This improves the heart’s performance.
+This improves how heart works.

 ACE inhibitors, which make blood vessels relax and allow blood to flow more easily from the heart.

-Heart surgery to repair an AV canal defect is performed by a pediatric heart surgeon.
+Heart surgery to repair an AV canal defect is done by a pediatric heart surgeon.
 The surgery lasts about 4 to 6 hours.
 It takes place in an operating room in a hospital.
 You’ll stay in the waiting room during your child’s surgery:

 Before surgery.
 You’ll be told to keep your child from eating or drinking anything for a certain amount of time before surgery.
 Follow these instructions carefully.

 During surgery.
-Your child is given medication (sedative and anesthesia) to sleep and not feel pain during surgery.
-A breathing tube is placed in your child’s trachea (windpipe).
+Your child is given medicine (sedative and anesthesia) to sleep and not feel pain during surgery.
+A breathing tube is placed in your child’s windpipe (trachea).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 Your child is also placed on a heart-lung bypass machine.
 This allows blood to continue flowing to the body while the heart is stopped so that it can be operated on.
-An incision is made in the chest through the sternum (breastbone) to access the heart.
+An incision is made in the chest through the breastbone (sternum) to access the heart.
 The ASD and VSD are repaired with 1 or 2 patches.
 The single AV valve is rebuilt into 2 separate valves.
 Once the repair is complete, your child is taken off the bypass machine and the chest is closed.